 Safekeeping of firearms when being transported in vehicles

-In most circumstances firearms should be transported in the following manner:
+In most circumstances firearms should be transported safely by:

 Storing firearms with another licence holder

 - If the licence holder has access to the firearms, they must be the holder of the appropriate licence for the category of firearm/s being stored.

 - The licence holder, where the firearms are to be stored, must continue to ensure that the storage facilities comply with legislation – for example, the addition of a firearm stored at a particular location may necessitate the fitting of an alarm system.